jongough/ocpn_draw_pi/readme_ocpn_draw - compiling for windows.md

 git branch -va

-Then to set up the local branch using the remote git checkout -b boundary origin/boundary
+Then to set up the local branch using the remote

+If you want the latest code:
+	git checkout -b boundary origin/boundary
 	Result:  Branch boundary set up to track remote branch boundary from origin.
 	Switched to a new branch 'boundary'
+If you want the more stable code:
+	git checkout -b master origin/master
+	Result:  Branch master set up to track remote master from origin.
+	Switched to a new branch 'master'

 Next copy the file "opencpn.lib" from the most recent Opencpn Version 4.1 to the 'build' directory.